 Otherwise, it’s a complete disaster.

-I still love Attack on Titan because it’s a story where I really connected with its world, characters, and plot twists.
+I still love Attack on Titan because it’s a story where I really connected with its world, themes, characters, and plot twists.

 The ending, though?